June 2021 Retrospective & Income Report

 Despite a pretty awful June month in terms of numbers, I'm feeling extra hopeful because of what's coming up in July and my overall progress.

-6 more months to get to my goals of $5,000 monthly revenue in Dec 2021.
+6 more months to get to my goal of $5,000 monthly revenue in Dec 2021.

-The pre-mortem
+The premortem

 A pre-mortem is when a project team imagines that a project has failed, and then works backward to see what can lead to the failure.